typedb/typedb-docs/09-schema/03-rules.md

 ## Summary
-Rules are a powerful tool that allows to reason over the explicitly stored data and produce implicit knowledge at run-time.
+Rules are a powerful tool that allow users to reason over the explicitly stored data and produce implicit knowledge at run-time.

 In the next section, we learn how to [perform read and write instructions over a knowledge graph](../11-query/00-overview.md) that is represented by a schema.